Identify the questions being answered by your notes and summarizing main points.

 Use questions and/or main points to generate charts, quizzes, etc.

 Take notes, charts, quizzes etc. with you when you see an instructor or tutor.

 Use notes to generate mock exams.

-Use notes daily to clarify reading assignments, course concepts, etc.
+Use notes daily to clarify and connect reading assignments, course concepts, etc.